solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ## Motivation

 Application developers need an easy way to reliably track the on-chain state of their programs.
+In theory all account updates can be streamed at line-rate out of a validator, but clients often lack the bandwith to consume those.

 Common use-cases for this would be: executing a market order and reporting the filled price to the user.
-Collect all orders on a market and aggregate them to an hourly candles.
-A specialized API exposed to the runtime and RPC would allow dapps to reliably record historical data as well as RPC providers to serve it effectively to any web client.
+Collect all orders on a market and aggregate them to hourly candles.
+Allow UIs to listen to L3 order updates instead of streaming full account updates for a large orderbook account.

+A new syscall exposed to the runtime should allow dapps to reliably record semantic and materialized (not raw) historical data, which clients subscribe to via RPC.
+Clients can filter the events subscribed to with various rules, to only receive the updates that are needed for a consistent client experience.
+For CLOBs UI bandwidth requirements would reduce from 4MB/s to below 300kB/s.

 ## Alternatives Considered